FOSSEE/st-scripts/saving_plots/script.rst

 And the answers,

-1.To save a plot,we use the ``savefig()`` function.
+1. To save a plot,we use the ``savefig()`` function.

-2.Whenever we save a file,it gets saved in the current working directory.
+2. Whenever we save a file,it gets saved in the current working directory.

 ..
 L22